-Customer Support, Compliance and Testing
+Customer Support and Compliance

-In addition to our sales professionals, we also employ support teams to provide customer support, compliance and testing.
+In addition to our sales professionals, we also employ support teams to provide customer support, compliance and enhance member experience.
 Our customer support teams work together to improve engagement with our members and to ensure a high degree of member satisfaction and retention.
+Our customer support teams also work with our Development and Executive teams to identify new lead-generation, sales and membership product opportunities, and to test those, as well as new approaches to our current sales.
 Our compliance team focuses on ensuring the integrity of the NAPW Network sales process.
 The team works closely with customer support and sales management to ensure that sales are conducted in an ethical manner and to identify sales representatives who would benefit from enhanced training.
-Our testing team consists of representatives who work with our Development and Executive teams to identify new lead-generation, sales and membership product opportunities, and to test those as well as new approaches to our current sales.